IntellectualSites/documentation/plotsquared/commands.md

 ### CAPS

-Show plot mob and entity caps
+Show plot mob and entity caps.

+The first plot location argument is optional.
+Alternatively, it refers to the plot on which the user is currently located.

 **Usage:**
 `/plot [[world;]X;Z] caps`